xmigrate/xmigrate-docs/docs/source/getting_started.rst

 ensure the following points;

    1. Make sure /etc/fstab contains the mount points with block-id rather than the device label.
-   2. Make sure the discard flag is added in the /etc/fstab mount point entries
+   2. Make sure the discard flag is added in the /etc/fstab mount point entries.
-   3. Ensure 5th flags of /etc/fstab mount point entries are 1 and 6th flag for the boot volume is 1
+   3. Ensure 5th flags of /etc/fstab mount point entries are 1 and 6th flag for the boot volume is 1.
-   4. Convert the boot partition to MBR if you have GPT partition scheme and you want to migrate to AWS cloud
+   4. Convert the boot partition to MBR if you have GPT partition scheme and you want to migrate to AWS cloud.

 While point number 4 is only applicable for AWS migration, all the other points are important for all three cloud providers.

-The migration process involves 6 main steps,
+The migration process involves 7 main steps,
    1. Discovery
    2. Blueprint creation
    3. Landing zone creation
    4. VM Preparation
-   4. Disk cloning
+   5. Disk cloning
-   5. Disk conversion
+   6. Disk conversion
-   6. Server build in the target cloud
+   7. Server build in the target cloud

 Discovery
 ^^^^^^^^^